Introduction to Data Science Information Security Cloud Computing and Big Data Program Specification for

 3. Quality Assurance Agency (QAA 2019)

-4. ABET Computing Accreditation Commission (ABET 2020-2021)
+4. ABET Accreditation (2020-2021)

 5. Computing National Academic Reference Standards (NARS 2018)

-(Annex – 4) Academic Standards Curriculum Criteria of Accreditation Board.
+See: (Annex – 4) Academic Standards Curriculum Criteria of Accreditation Board.

-(Annex- 5) Survey of Similar Programs names and information.
+• (Annex- 5) Survey of Similar Programs

-(Annex- 9) PSD preparation’s reports.
+• (Annex- 9) PSD Preparation Reports

-(Annex- 10) Consistency of program Outcomes with NARS.
+• (Annex- 10) Consistency with NARS

 Intended Learning Outcomes (ILOs)